1 Legal and regulatory framework

 7.4 What best practices in relation to health and safety should operators consider adopting in your jurisdiction?

-Pursuant to Article 53.5.5 of the Code on Subsoil and Subsoil Use, subsoil use operations must:
+Pursuant to Article 53.5.5 of the Subsoil Code, subsoil use operations must:

 - be carried out taking into account best practices; and